-Poonam represents and fights for trafficked girls who are slaves in brothels, and all girls who are subjected to abuse.
+Poonam represented trafficked girls who are slaves in brothels, and all girls who are subjected to abuse.

 Today, Poonam is back in Nepal.
 She got support from the organization Maiti Nepal and now, Poonam herself is fighting against trafficking and helping young girls, as a World’s Children’s Prize Child Rights Ambassador.